Coetus Internationalis Patrum: Issues

 As a member of the Preparatory Commission for the Second Vatican Council, Archbishop Marcel Lefebvre had taken part in the discussions about the draft documents submitted to the bishops for consideration at the council.
 His concerns with these proposals led to the formation of the study group to deal with a number of issues at the council.
 A primary element of their agenda was opposition to the principle of episcopal collegiality, which they feared could undermine papal primacy and the rights of individual bishops.
-They thought there should be a specific condemnation of communism and that there should be a separate Council document elevating the status of the Blessed Virgin Mary, not merely a chapter in Lumen gentium.
+They thought there should be a specific condemnation of communism and that there should be a separate Council document on the subject of the Blessed Virgin Mary, not merely a chapter in Lumen gentium.

 Continuing complaints from the group about the presence of Protestant observers led Pope Paul VI, who was "concerned not to alienate the traditionalists", to ask Cardinal Augustin Bea "if perhaps the presence of the 'separated brethren' and their 'mentality' were 'excessively dominating the council, thus diminishing its psychological freedom.'
 (He) emphasized that protecting 'the coherence of the teaching of the Catholic Church' was more important than pleasing the observers.'"
 After thus consulting Cardinal Bea, the Pope decided not to disinvite the observers.